Remittance: Global extent

 Remittance has been defined by the World Bank as the part of the earnings which a migrant worker sends back to family members in the country of origin.
 Worldwide, the flow of remittance has increased from US$72.3 billion in 2001 to approximately US$483 billion in 2011.
 According to the World Bank, in 2018 overall global remittance grew 10% to US$689 billion, including US$528 billion in 2019 to developing countries.
 Overall global remittance was expected to grow 3.7% to US$715 billion in 2019, including US$549 billion to developing nations.
 According to the World Bank, remittance flows to low- and middle-income countries grew by about five percent in 2022, reaching US$626 billion.

-Economic research has focused on the motivation for remittance, suggesting that the key drivers for remittance are altruism, self-interest in exchange, and repayment of past expense.
-A mix of motivations may coexist, in scientific literature this state of mind is summarized as "tempered altruism and enlightened selfishness".

 Remittances make up a significant portion of economies of developing countries.
 Many receive over 10% of their gross domestic product (GDP) in remittances each year, with some exceptional cases as high as a third of their GDP.

 International remittances have a major impact on developing countries around the world because the majority of remittances, some $441 billion in 2015, goes to developing economies.
 This amount is nearly triple the $131 billion of global Official Development Assistance.